 The official language of instruction in most bachelor's courses is primarily Dutch.
 Most master's courses are taught in English.

 For most courses HKU has a restricted intake.
-Admission to the various programmes is based on a selection procedure (portfolio, audition, tape or video), intended to offer the school insight into the student’s artistic qualities and level.
+Admission to the various programmes is based on a selection procedure (portfolio, audition, video), intended to offer the school insight into the student’s artistic qualities and level.
 For the Art and Economics courses at bachelor level, intake is determined by a lottery system.

 Study in Holland

 HKU Student Service Centre has put together information on life in Holland.
 If you would like to know more about the Netherlands and what it is like to study here, you can also take a look at the following websites:

 • www.nuffic.nl: all the information about studying in The Netherlands and what you will need to arrange.

 • www.holland.com: the official site of The Netherlands Board of Tourism.
 It gives a detailed impression of the country and lots of tips for activities.